Rutgers Event on ‘Hindutva’ Triggers Outcry, Lawmaker Scrutiny, and Calls for Dialogue

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What sparked the Rutgers event on Hindutva and the ensuing debate?
+What was the Rutgers event on Hindutva about?